 The Measure app uses augmented reality (AR) technology to turn your device into a tape measure.
 You can gauge the size of objects, automatically detect the dimensions of rectangular objects, and save a photo of the measurement.
-And with iPad Pro 12.9-inch (4th generation) and iPad Pro 11-inch (2nd generation), you can measure objects more easily with visible guides, measure a person’s height, and see a history of your measurements.
+And with iPad Pro 12.9-inch (4th generation), iPad Pro 11-inch (2nd generation), iPhone 12 Pro, and iPhone 12 Pro Max, you can measure objects more easily with visible guides, measure a person’s height, and see a history of your measurements.

 Before you start